mike-nelson/cordova-universal-links-plugin/README.md

+# Latest Fixes
+Fix for path to AndroidManifest.xml for cordova android 7.0, was causing error 'Cannot read property 'manifest' of undefined'

+Includes an iOS fix for issue related to cordova 7.0 from flipflopapp/cordova-universal-links-plugin

 # Cordova Universal Links Plugin
 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)